pefarrell/pefarrell.github.io/index.md

 <h2 id="news">News</h2>

+<p>2026-09-17: Congratulations to my MSc students Maggie McCarthy on winning a Gillow dissertation prize, and Yue Wu on winning the prize for excellence!</p>

 <p>2026-09-17: I gave an invited talk at the workshop on <a href="https://sites.google.com/view/ordered-fluids/home-page">Advances in Ordered Fluids and Alignment Phenomena Modeling, Analysis, and Numerical Methods</a> in Golferenzo, Italy.</p>

 <p>2026-09-15: A new paper is up on arXiv about <a href="https://arxiv.org/abs/2609.15520">strongly enstrophy-stable integrators for the incompressible Navier-Stokes equations</a>, with